Routt County, Colorado 2018 Tax Certificate Sale Auction

 - Bid increments: Bid increments shall be One dollar ($1.00).
 Tax liens are awarded to the highest bidder, or in the event of a tie, the winner will be selected at random by the auction engine, and the winning bid amount will equal the amount of the tie bid.

-Tax liens will be grouped into batches and sold in one hour increments starting on Thursday, November 15th, 2018, at 8:00 AM MT and concluding on Thursday, November 15th, 2018, at 10:00 AM MT.
+Tax liens will be grouped into batches and sold starting on Thursday, November 15th, 2018, at 8:00 AM MT and concluding on Monday, November 19th, 2018, at 4:00 PM MT.
 Tax liens in each batch will be identified with a closing time.

 Pre bids may be made starting Thursday, October 18th, 2018, at 8:00 AM MT.
 Bids will be accepted for each tax lien until the batch containing it closes.
 Prior to the closing of the batch, bidders may change or withdraw their bids.
 Once a batch closes, the bids become final and may not be changed or withdrawn.